Medellín · Part of El Poblado

 Yoga is at a studio inside El Tesoro mall - a five-minute walk down their street.
 The mall is also where they pick up groceries (Carulla on the lower level), see movies (Cine Colombia upstairs), and meet friends for lunch.
 Sandra has joked that they could go a full week without ever leaving the mall's catchment.
 They have, on slow weeks.

 When they want to leave El Tesoro, it's almost always by car.
 Felipe drives to his brother's house in Envigado on Sundays.
-Sandra prefers Cabify when she's going to Provenza for dinner because she doesn't want to drive after a glass of wine.
+Sandra prefers Uber when she's going to Provenza for dinner because she doesn't want to drive after a glass of wine.
 Walking to Provenza is not an option; the descent is steep and there's no good path back uphill.

 The building has a pool, a gym, a sauna, two social rooms, and a porter at the front desk who knows every resident's name.
 Sandra estimates they use the pool three times a week.
 The view from the gym is the same as the view from the apartment, which she occasionally mentions to friends who chose Provenza.